GSA/search-gov/README.markdown

         Rails.application.assets['relative_path/to_asset.ext']

-## Solr and Elasticsearch
+## Elasticsearch

-We're using Solr for fulltext search but we're migrating to [Elasticsearch](http://www.elasticsearch.org/).
+We're using [Elasticsearch](http://www.elasticsearch.org/) for fulltext search and query analytics.

-You can start/stop/reindex Solr like this:

-    rake sunspot:solr:start
-    rake sunspot:solr:stop
-    rake sunspot:solr:run
-    rake sunspot:solr:reindex

 On a Mac, Elasticsearch 1.0 is easy to install with [Homebrew](http://mxcl.github.com/homebrew/).